Wisconsin Arts & Culture

 Wisconsin is home to everything from art galleries and exhibits to museums and history.

-If you’re looking for art, stop by the Milwaukee Art Museum, which hosts world-class exhibits and is a work of art itself.
+For visual art, stop by the Milwaukee Art Museum, which hosts world-class exhibits and is a work of art itself.
 On the exterior of the building is a Burke Brise Soleil giant moving sculpture you have to see to believe.
 Also in Milwaukee is the Charles Allis Art Museum, a historic mansion home to a stunning collection of fine art and antiquities.
 In Oshkosh, art is found inside and outside at the Paine Art Center and Gardens.

 Learning about architecture is a cultural experience as well as a visual delight.
 Drive or walk around city streets and marvel at architecture with your family or on a tour.

 In Milwaukee, sign up for a guided downtown walking tour of local architecture wonders, including the Mackie building.
 In southern Wisconsin, take a self-guided tour of the Frank Lloyd Wright Trail, which highlights the architectural works of the world-renowned architect.
-Some of the stops include Lloyd’s Wingspread Retreat & Executive Conference Center in Racine and the Monona Terrace Community and Convention Center found in Madison.
+Some of the stops include Wright’s Wingspread Retreat & Executive Conference Center in Racine and the Monona Terrace Community and Convention Center found in Madison.

 Visit the Chippewa Valley Museum in Eau Claire to see award-winning exhibits and read stories about the Ojibwa tribe and other people native to the Chippewa Valley.
 In Crandon, stop by the Forest County Potawatomi Museum and Cultural Center, which focuses on the history and language of the Potawatomi.